When Anushka Sharma Openly Slammed Deepika Padukone Saying "Stop Throwing Garbage At Me" Over Their War For Endorsements!

 Anushka Sharma and Deepika Padukone are some of the most leading actresses in Bollywood.
-The two might be cool around each other today, but during their initial days in Bollywood, things were never this way.
-Both actresses indulged in a bitter cold war.
+The two might be cool around each other today, but during their initial days in Bollywood, it was alleged that they indulged in a cold war.

 Advertisement